Ichiro Kawachi, MD, PhD

 The department’s educational mission is to train both scholars and practitioners: scholars whose research will illuminate basic social determinants of health and who will identify and test innovative social policy and service interventions; and practitioners who are skilled in designing, implementing, and evaluating health-enhancing interventions in action settings.

-The department highlights three areas of interest:
+The department highlights two areas of interest:

 Planned social change This area focuses on the application of theory in the design of intervention programs, as well as on research and evaluation methodology.
 The area includes work on interventions using randomized clinical trial designs and quasi-experimental approaches.
 Attention is given to the following design steps: problem diagnosis, assessment, formative research, program design, and evaluation.
 The social settings for interventions may be communities, workplaces, schools and colleges, or health care facilities.
 Populations of interest include those who are underserved, marginalized, and in special need.
 Intervention strategies include educational interventions, community organizing and development, social marketing, communication, adult-learning approaches, and advocacy.